trevorbaca/mraz/mraz/etc/to-do.md

 11. Extend selectors to work with named figures.

-12. Extend RegistrationSpecifier:
+12. Generalize RegistrationSpecifier:
     * centroid spacing
     * ChordalSpacingSpecifier
     * multistage (breakpoint) contour specification

+13. Implement SimultaneitySpecifier.
+    Formalize patterned simultaneities in a single voice.
+    Applies to output of registration specifier.
+    (Octave-greater intervals possible after registration specifier.)
+    Implement 0 or more LMRSpecifier objects.

+14. Implement RepartitionSpecifier.
+    Pass to FigureMaker.
+    Use in combination with successive transforms.

-13. Extend FigureMaker with optional pitch-class transforms.
+15. Extend FigureMaker with optional pitch-class transforms.

-14. Extend FigureMaker with optional RepartitionSpecifier.
+16. Extend FigureMaker with optional RepartitionSpecifier.

-15. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.
+17. Extend FigureMaker with list of 0 or more SimultaneitySpecifier objects.

-16. Build many crossproduct makers.
+18. Build many crossproduct makers.

-17. Generalize voice intermittency.
+19. Generalize voice intermittency.
     Denote by C a first cell; call C the (voice-)reference cell.
     Denote by D a second cell; call D the (voice-)dependent cell.
     Allow any leaf D_j in D to coincide with any leaf C_i in C.
     Extend to allow any E_in in E to coincide with any D_i in D, recursively.

-18. Integrate formalizations of all three pedals.
+20. Integrate formalizations of all three pedals.

-19. Extend FigureMaker with ClusterSpecifier (for resonance pitches).
+21. Extend FigureMaker with ClusterSpecifier (for resonance pitches).

-20. Integrate resonance depressed pitches.
+22. Integrate resonance depressed pitches.
     Extend resonance pitches with the middle pedal.

-21. Make cover.
+23. Make cover.

 SCOPE
 =====